Photoluminescence Quenching in WSe$_2$ via p-Doping Induced by Functionalized Rylene Dyes: Materials and Methods

 \subsection{Computational Details}

 All calculations presented in this work are carried out in the framework of DFT, using the all-electron code FHI-aims~\cite{blum+09cpc} in the scalar relativistic approximation.
-The heterostructures are relaxed using the Perdew-Burke-Ernzerhof (PBE) exchange-correlation functional~\cite{perd+96prl} supplemented by the pairwise Tkatchenko-Scheffler scheme~\cite{TS09prl} for dispersion corrections.
-A dipole correction is included to prevent spurious electrostatic interactions between the periodic replicas of the simulation cells, including a 60~\AA{} thick vacuum layer.
-The electronic properties are subsequently computed with the range-separated hybrid functional HSE06~\cite{hse06erratum} including spin-orbit coupling. ``Tight'' numerical settings are used for the PBE calculations, while the ``LVL-intermediate'' settings are employed with HSE06.
-Brillouin zone integrations are performed using a Monkhorst-Pack \textbf{k}-mesh with 12$\times$12$\times$1 points for the primitive cell of \ce{WSe2} and 6$\times$3$\times$1 for the hybrid interfaces simulated in supercells.
-Convergence criteria are set to $10^{-6}$ eV for the total energy and $10^{-5}$ for changes in the density matrix.
-Structural relaxations are carried out until the forces on all atoms are below 0.001~eV/\AA{}.
+The heterostructures were relaxed using the Perdew-Burke-Ernzerhof (PBE) exchange-correlation functional~\cite{perd+96prl} supplemented by the pairwise Tkatchenko-Scheffler scheme~\cite{TS09prl} for dispersion corrections.
+A 60~\AA{} thick vacuum layer and dipole correction were included to prevent spurious electrostatic interactions between periodic replicas.
+The electronic properties were computed with the range-separated hybrid functional HSE06~\cite{hse06erratum} including spin-orbit coupling. ``Tight'' numerical settings were adopted for the PBE calculations, while the ``LVL-intermediate'' settings were employed with HSE06.
+Brillouin zone integrations were performed using a Monkhorst-Pack \textbf{k}-mesh with 12$\times$12$\times$1 points for the primitive cell of \ce{WSe2} and 6$\times$3$\times$1 for the hybrid interfaces simulated in supercells.
+Convergence criteria were set to $10^{-6}$ eV for the total energy and $10^{-5}$ for changes in the density.
+Structural relaxations were carried out with a threshold of 0.001~eV/\AA{} for interatomic forces.